anoidgit/torch-crf/README.md

 # torch-crf
 A CRF (Conditional Random Field) implementation for Torch

-Still work in progress, any advice and contribution is welcomed.
+I have not test these code yet, open for any feedback, advice and contribution.